mozilla/areweslimyet/faq/faq.md

 ## What is this site?

-''Are We Slim Yet?'' is a Firefox memory benchmark as well as a site for visualizing the data it produces.
+*Are We Slim Yet?* is a Firefox memory benchmark as well as a site for visualizing the data it produces.
 The aim is to track Firefox's memory footprint.
 Both to measure its progress over time, and to catch any regressions that are introduced.

-''Are we Slim Yet?'' was created by John Schoenick of Mozilla's [MemShrink][] team.
+*Are we Slim Yet?* was created by John Schoenick of Mozilla's [MemShrink][] team.
 The MemShrink team was formed in June 2011, and is tasked with monitoring and reducing Firefox's memory usage.

-The source for ''Are We Slim Yet?'' and its benchmarks is available on [GitHub][awsy-github].
+The source for *Are We Slim Yet?* and its benchmarks is available on [GitHub][awsy-github].

 ## Exactly which versions of Firefox are plotted here?